 Some popular types of email which are used in eCommerce are promotional emails, personalized transaction emails, abandoned cart emails, discount emails, and so on.

 An email marketing strategy can help you grow your business faster and drive real profitable results.
-If you haven’t taken the time to set up email marketing properly, the information below may be the push you need.
+If you haven’t taken the time to set up eCommerce email marketing platform properly, the information below may be the push you need.

 Strengthen customer relationships